fwextensions/QuicKey/docs/index.md

     *QuicKey* uses this permission to let you search the titles and URLs of your bookmarked pages.
 It will never change your bookmarks.

-*QuicKey* can't access or manipulate the content of any pages you visit and doesn't transmit any information other than some anonymized Google Analytics usage metrics.
+*QuicKey* can't access or manipulate the content of any pages you visit and doesn't transmit any information other than some anonymized diagnostic data.

 If you right-click the *QuicKey* icon on the toolbar, there's a message saying *Can't read or change site's data*, which is a bit misleading, since it can't read or change *any* site's data, not just the current one.